mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 ## Summary

-Katagiri Roshi introduces the topic of *unmanifested karma*.
-He explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both.
+Katagiri Roshi explains the difference between *manifested* and *unmanifested* karma, and why we need to understand both.
 Unmanifested karma is the reason why we have to take responsibility for our individual behavior.
 The difference between *public karma* and *individual karma* is also mentioned.

 ## Transcript